-This lockdown time, I am sure we all looked at our stocks of fresh produce and said is the I way I can use this too?
+During this lockdown time, I am sure we all looked at our stocks of fresh produce and said is there a way I can use this too?
 Or ask how can I stretch this s bit more, just to make stocks last a bit longer.
-This is the time when j gave that keerai thandu a serious look.
+This is the time we gave that keerai thandu a serious look than tossing it.

 Amaranthus at my parents

 My parents have a large terrace garden which they have pretty much scaled-down as per what they can maintain now with their ages advancing.
 But for all the years, sprouting that amaranth seed and growing that batch of amaranth has never stopped.
 Micro amaranth greens to the mature plant, they all get cooked and added to the meal.
 The batches also vary depending on the seeds they have.
-The red leaf ones, the green thick-stemmed ones, the arakeerai, the varigated ones, they all had their own recipes in mums kitchen.
-Then comes the stems.
+The red leaf ones, the green thick-stemmed ones, the arakeerai, the variegated ones, they all had their own recipes in mum’s kitchen.
+The red and green amaranth gets used up in thoran, arakeerai in keerai molagutal and variegated one in kootu.

 Mums keerai thandu recipes

 Mum does have an amazing knack when it comes to making the ordinary keerai feel so different each day.
 That thinly sliced keerai thandu gets reformed as poriyal.
-This is her recipe.
+This is her recipe that I am sharing today for the tender amaranth stems.

 Why did I think of it now?

 Getting a handful of fresh greens is becoming a difficulty now and the tiny backyard gardens we keep are quite insufficient to supply us with the greens.
-So every bit we get is so valuable and makes me think of these keerai thandu recipes and bring it forth.
-For me, it is one of the automatic jobs I do to use these stems.
-I realised there are many who may like to have a recipe as they have not grown with it.
-So here we are with mums keerai thandu poriyal.
-Incase, you have not decided what to do with the leaves here is another recipe from my mum
+So, every bit we get is so valuable and makes me think of these keerai thandu recipes and bring it forth.
+Once you start a small patch of red or green amaranth you will love to use every part that you can save too.
+If you have cauliflower stems, broccoli stems, or any other tender stem, you can use this same recipe.
+Mince them fine and stirfry them.

 Keerai thandu poriyal